 What must I prove in a slip and fall case?

-To successfully bring a slip and fall case, you must prove that you slipped and fell on another’s property and that the property owner is at fault for failing to provide safe premises.
+To successfully bring a slip and fall case in Florida, you must prove that you slipped and fell on another’s property and that the property owner is at fault for failing to provide safe premises.
 There are two actions upon which you can bring a lawsuit.
 The first is under the general legal tort theory of negligence which underlies most personal injury causes of action.
 To prove negligence, four elements must be met:

 - The property owner owed you a duty of care